+Assignment 4

+Advanced Functional Programming

+Thema: Streams

-Assignment 4 Advanced Functional Programming Thema: Streams Issued on: 05/08/2008, due date: 05/19/2008
+Issued on: 04/24/2009, due date: 05/07/2009

 For this assignment a Haskell script named AssFFP4.hs shall be written offering functions which solve the problems described below.
-This file AssFFP4.hs shall be stored in your home directory, as usual on the top most level.
+This file AssFFP4.hs shall be stored in the home directory of your individual account (not of your group account), as usual on the top most level.
 Comment your programs meaningfully.
 Use constants and auxiliary functions, where appropriate.

-• Implement a 0-ary Haskell function pof2s :: [Integer], which computes the stream of the powers of 2, i.e., the stream [1,2,4,8,16,32,....

-Try to implement pof2s recursively using only map, the list constructor : and arithmetic functions.

-• The following figure shows the initial part of Pascal's triangle:
+- Implement a 0-ary Haskell function pof2s :: [Integer], which computes the stream of the powers of 2,i.e., the stream [1,2,4,8,16,32,.... - Try to implement pof2s recursively using only map, the list constructor : and arithmetic functions. - The following figure shows the initial part of Pascal's triangle: